The Classic Beef Dishes You Need to Know How to Cook

 Red Wine and Caramelized Onion Pot Roast

-The magical dinner duo of meat and potatoes takes center stage in this classic beef recipe.
+The magical dinner duo of meat and potatoes takes center stage in this classic roast beef entrée.
 Sear the roast in a skillet, then slow-cook with oodles of veggies, beef broth, and a bit of vino.
 In a rush?
 You can get this rib-sticking meal on the table in less than an hour with a pressure cooker.

 Bowl o' Red

-Tip: Freeze the sirloin for 15 minutes before slicing to make it easier to trim thin bite-size strips.
+Test Kitchen Tip: Freeze the sirloin for 15 minutes before slicing to make it easier to trim thin bite-size strips.

 All-American Sloppy Joes